 Rev. Dr. Angela N. Parker

-Assistant Professor of New Testament and Greek
+Associate Professor of New Testament and Greek

-Rev. Dr. Angela N. Parker is assistant professor of New Testament and Greek at McAfee.
+Rev. Dr. Angela N. Parker is associate professor of New Testament and Greek at McAfee.
 She received her B.A. in religion and philosophy from Shaw University (2008), her M.T.S. from Duke Divinity School (2008-2010) and her Ph.D. in Bible, culture, and hermeneutics (New Testament focus) from Chicago Theological Seminary (2015).
 Before this position, Dr. Parker was assistant professor of Biblical Studies at The Seattle School of Theology & Psychology for four years.
 While at The Seattle School, Dr. Parker received the Journal for Feminist Studies in Religion’s ESF New Scholar Award (2nd Place) for her article “One Womanist’s View of Racial Reconciliation in Galatians.”
 She teaches courses in New Testament, Greek Exegesis, the Gospel of Mark, the Corinthians Correspondence, the Gospel of John, and Womanist and Feminist Hermeneutics unto preaching.

 In her research, Dr. Parker merges Womanist thought and postcolonial theory while reading biblical texts.
 Dr. Parker has two forthcoming books.
 First, Eerdmans Publishing will release If God Still Breathes, Why Can’t I: Black Lives Matter and Biblical Authority in September, 2021.
 (Amazon and Eerdmans) In this book, Dr. Parker draws from her experience as a Womanist New Testament scholar in order deconstruct one of White Christianity’s most pernicious lies: the conflation of biblical authority with the doctrines of inerrancy and infallibility.
 As Dr. Parker shows, these doctrines are less about the text of the Bible itself and more about the arbiters of its interpretation—historically, White males in positions of power who have used Scripture to justify control over marginalized groups.
 This oppressive use of the Bible has been suffocating.
 To learn to breathe again, Dr. Parker says, we must “let God breathe in us.”
 We must read the Bible as authoritative, but not authoritarian.
 We must become conscious of the particularity of our identities, as we also become conscious of the particular identities of the biblical authors from whom we draw inspiration.
 And we must trust and believe that as long as God still breathes, Black lives indeed matter.